AsAdityaSonu/Parking-Scan/README.md

 Vision-based systems analyze parking occupancy using images captured by cameras monitoring parking lots.
 Developing these systems poses challenges such as handling various viewpoints, weather conditions, and object occlusions.
 Additionally, manual labeling of parking slot locations in images is required, which is sensitive to changes in camera angles, replacements, or maintenance.

 This project introduces an algorithm for Automatic Parking Slot Detection and Occupancy Classification (APSD-OC) based solely on input images.
 The approach involves:
-1. Detecting vehicles in a series of parking lot images and applying clustering in a bird's eye view to identify parking slots.
+1. Detecting vehicles in a series of parking lot images using YOLOv5.
+2. Finding parking slots from the detected vehicles.
-2. Classifying each detected parking slot as occupied or vacant using a specifically trained ResNet34 deep classifier.
+3. Classifying each detected parking slot as occupied or vacant using a specifically trained MobileNet classifier.

-The 2-step approach is extensively evaluated on publicly available datasets (PKLot and CNRPark+EXT), demonstrating high efficiency in parking slot detection and a notable degree of robustness against illegal parking or passing vehicles.
+The 3-step approach has been extensively evaluated on publicly available datasets (PKLot and CNRPark+EXT), as well as our manual dataset of Thapar University parking lots, demonstrating high efficiency in parking slot detection and notable robustness against illegal parking or passing vehicles.
 The trained classifier achieves high accuracy in parking slot occupancy classification.

 ## About Us